Mikicrepstudios/Random-SDL-Game/output/BUGS.md

 - [EXISTS] - Bug currently exists
 - [ABANDONED] - Bug will reamain or workaround is used to make it not happen again

-1: [EXISTS] Moving camera too much to the left crashes game
+1: [ABANDONED] Moving camera too much to the left crashes game
 - Explanation: Bug is caused by going off map
 - Update2: Fixed but now hovering over it crashes